Mental Health And The Importance Of Sleep

 It will come as no surprise that there is a close relationship between sleep and mental health and both can have a negative effect on the other.
 Poor sleep can impact on your mental health, causing worry and anxiety, which in turn, leads to further poor sleep.
 This can make you tired and sluggish the following day, making recovery from mental health issues more difficult and treatment less effective.

-Because of the link between sleep loss and mental health problems, difficulty sleeping is a key indicator of emerging or undiagnosed conditions and should therefore not be ignored.
+Because of the link between poor sleep and mental health problems, difficulty sleeping is a key indicator of emerging or undiagnosed conditions and should therefore not be ignored.
 There are a number of ways in which mental health can affect our sleep:

 During the day, we have the opportunity to distract ourselves from the worrying thoughts that may be leading to anxiety.
 However, when we get into bed and things go quiet, our minds are free to wander.
 We experience our mind racing and can’t ‘switch off’.
 We end up worrying about everything, including how we will cope with the effects of sleep loss the following day.

 Both depression and Seasonal Affective Disorder (SAD) can lead to oversleeping.
-When we are depressed our body will encourage us to withdraw and stay inside; the best way for our body to achieve this is to make us feel exhausted, thereby encouraging excessive sleep.
-Often those with depression feel tired all of the time and sleep during the day.
+When we are depressed, our body will encourage us to withdraw and stay inside; the best way for our body to achieve this is to make us feel exhausted, thereby encouraging excessive sleep.
+Often those with depression feel tired alot of the time and sleep during the day.
 Conversely, sufferers of depression will often find they wake in the early hours and are unable to go back to sleep, leaving them feeling even more tired during the day.

 Post Traumatic Stress Disorder often causes nightmares and vivid flashbacks which can wake sufferers during the night.
 Consequently, sufferers are often fearful of going to bed and avoid sleeping which can lead to insomnia.